widgetti/ipyvuetify/docs/introduction.rst

 composable at the expense of a bit more verbosity in the source code.

 Ipyvuetify uses the machinery of `ipywidgets <https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Basics.html>`_ as a base, but has different conventions for the API.
-This is mainly due to the fact the Python API is generated from the JavaScript library it is based on: `Vuetify <https://v2.vuetifyjs.com/>`_.
+This is mainly because the Python API is generated from the JavaScript library it is based on: `Vuetify <https://v2.vuetifyjs.com/>`_.
 This exposes the full power of Vuetify and allows us to rely on the extensive documentation and examples of it.
 Generating code and relying on documentation from the underlying library allowed us to expose a lot of widgets to Jupyter in a relatively short amount of time.